minetest/minetest/doc/lua_api.md

 #### "Classes"

 Lua does not have classes.
-Instead, Lua uses metatables.
+Instead, Lua uses metatables, which allows implementing prototype-based object-oriented programming.
-Minetest implements its own form(s) of classes using metatables.
+Minetest leverages this to implement its own form(s) of classes.

+Usually Minetest only uses the `__index` metatable field to set a prototype.
+A notable exception are vectors, which have overloaded arithmetic operators (see [Spatial Vectors] for details).

+A *constructor* is a function that returns an *instance* of a class.
+Examples are `VoxelManip(...)`, `VoxelArea:new(...)` or `vector.new(...)`.

+Instances may be either tables or opaque userdata objects.
+If an instance is a table, the fields unique to that table are called the *instance variables* or *instance fields*.

-A *method* is a function operating on objects of a class.
+A *method* is a function operating on instances of a class.
-Methods are usually called as `obj:method(...)`.
+Methods are usually called as `instance:method(...)`.
+This is just syntactic sugar for `instance.method(instance, ...)`.

+Similarly to methods, there may be *class variables* shared among all instances.
+These can typically be accessed via `class.variable` or `instance.variable`.

+The way metatables work, `instance.field` will resolve to `class.field` via the `__index` field / metamethod.

+This means that `instance.class_variable` will (usually) resolve to the very same value for different instances.

+If `instance.class_variable` is a reference type, this may be a source of aliasing bugs:
+Unknowingly mutating a class variable (which may look like an instance variable) mutates it for all instances.

+An example are Lua entities.
+Each Lua entity registration registers its own class to go along with it.
+The `self` Lua entities are all instances of their respective classes.
+If you do `self.initial_properties.textures = {"foo.png"}`,
+you're changing the initial properties class variable (which is a table) for all entities of the same type.

 Startup
 -------